 Some financial assistance awards are specific for Public Health Nutrition graduate students.
 These include:

-Maternal and Child Health Public Health Nutrition Graduate Assistantships
+Maternal and Child Health Nutrition Leadership Graduate Assistantships

-Public Health Nutrition students with documented leadership and experience, and who are Registered Dietitians or enrolled in our Dietetic Internship, are eligible for Maternal and Child Health Public Health Nutrition Graduate Assistantships.
-These assistantships are intended for those who plan on working in public health nutrition with a focus on the maternal and child population and who are or are likely to become leaders in the field.
-They are provided by a federally funded training grant from the Maternal and Child Health Bureau of the US Public Health Service.
+Public Health Nutrition and Community Nutrition graduate students with documented leadership and experience, and who are Registered Dietitian/ Nutritionists, are eligible to apply to become a Maternal and Child Health Nutrition Leadership Trainee.
+These assistantships are intended for those who plan on working in community or public health nutrition or academia with a focus on the maternal and child population and who plan to become leaders in the field.
+Stipends for these assistantships are provided by a federally funded training grant from the Health Services and Resources Administration’s Maternal and Child Health Bureau.

 Ruth Huenemann Public Health Nutrition Fellowship